RohanSirr/DSA/README.md

-This Repo contains all about my DSA learning journey.
+This Repo contains all about my DSA learning journey soon I'll make it more readable